Chowdhury-DSP/BYOD/manual/Manual.md

 To destroy a cable, click on the input port at the end of the connection.
 Again, the "Undo" button can be used to bring back any previously destroyed cables.

+### Modulation Ports
+Purple modulation ports are available on all modulation processors.
+When connected, these ports allow for one processors modulation signal to be passed to another.
+A processor with a connected modulation input will use that input instead of it's own Rate parameter.
+This allows two modulation processors to be synced to the same rate, creating unique effects possibilities.

 ## Processor Controls